mikaelpatel/Arduino-Storage/README.md

 100 | 20540 | 205.40 | 4.87
 1000 | 206280 | 206.28 | 4.85

+Note: 1) The read/write operations have a three byte header (8-bit command, and 16-bit address), 2) Write performance increases up to page size.
+When the block size is larger than the page size the write operation will wait for the device to complete the page write.
+Typical max 10 ms per page.

 ### 23LC1024, SPI SRAM
 #### Read
 N | us | us/byte | kbyte/s